fandco-public/ProductTestsAndResults/ExportYourGoogleCalendar.md

 The stackframe holding the bottom buttons should not be able to compress the frame/buttons above it when the app window bottom is moved upwards.
 The whole app window should refuse to continue to compress beyond the point where content becomes hidden.

+### RETEST

+Confirmed fixed - minimum frame and window sizes work to prevent this problem in 5.0.10.0

 ### BUG: 000003 (GitHub Issue:2)

-USers are able to pick the custom date formate first time without any issue but when they user the app and tries to change it.
-It doesn't work.
-Only way for users to change is either reset or close application and reopens every thing.
+Users are able to pick the custom date format first time without any issue but when the user tries to change it, it doesn't work.
+Only way for users to change is either reset or close application and reopen everything.

 ![screenshot 'Custom_DateTime_Formate'](ExportYourGoogleCalendar_screenshots/Custom_DateTime_Formate_anonymized.png)

 #### ANSWER

-NONE as of yet
+Fixed in version 5.0.10.0.
+User can change the date format and then submit a new request.
+The dates on the returned data are displayed in the requested new format.

 ### BUG: 000004 (GitHub Issue:3)